-Moreover, to enter Nar-Phu valley you must have two different permits, are Special Restricted Area Permit (RAP) and Annapurna Conservation Area Project (ACAP) Permit but if you want to extend your trek, or merge the trip to Annapurna Circuit Trek then an additional of TIMS Permit is required.
+Moreover, to enter Nar-Phu Valley you must have two different permits, which are Special Restricted Area Permit (RAP) and Annapurna Conservation Area Project (ACAP) Permit but if you want to extend your trek, or merge the trip to Annapurna Circuit Trek then an additional of TIMS Permit is required.

-Here in this article, I will personally try to figure out the required permits for the Nar-Phu Valley trek and how this trip can be merged into different trails of the Annapurna region.
+Here in this article, we try to figure out the required permits for the Nar-Phu Valley trek and how this trip can be merged into different trails of the Annapurna region.
 This is solemnly through my personal touch sharing my experience.

 Special Restricted Area Permit for Nar-Phu Valley Trek

-There are 15 different areas in Nepal that have been declared as the restricted zone by the Government of Nepal to control the flow of foreign tourists and Nar Phu valley is one of them.
+There are 15 different areas in Nepal that have been declared restricted zone by the Government of Nepal to control the flow of foreign tourists and Nar Phu Valley is one of them.

-But you can enter into the restricted zone through the special permit which can only be obtained from the Department of Immigration in Kathmandu, Nepal.
+But you can enter the restricted zone through a special permit which can only be obtained from the Department of Immigration in Kathmandu, Nepal.

 For this, you need to follow a special provision; which includes that at least two trekkers must meet for the permit and this permit can only be obtained through the authorized trekking agency of Nepal.

-Apart from this, you need to have an authorized government licenses holder guide to accompany you at least throughout the restricted area.
+Apart from this, you need to have an authorized government license holder guide to accompany you at least throughout the restricted area.

 → December to August: USD 75 per person for the first seven days and USD 15 additional charge from the eight days onwards per person for each day, if being in the restricted zone only.